goasana/config/README.md

 ## Source

-A source is the source of config.
+A [Source](https://godoc.org/github.com/micro/go-config/source#Source) is the source of config.

 It can be env vars, a file, a key value store.
 Anything which conforms to the Source interface.

 ```go
 // Source is the source from which config is loaded